storacha/docs/src/pages/faq.md

 ## How do I log in the CLI or other client after making an account on the console?

 If you already created an account in the console, then you'll need to log in the CLI or other client.
-For the CLI, you can use the `w3 login your-email@here.com`.
+For the CLI, you can use the `storacha login your-email@here.com`.
 For the JS client, call `client.login('your-email@here.com')`.
 After it runs, an email will be send to your inbox.
 Once you click the `Verify Email Address` link from the email, the client you used to send the email will be access to the account including created Spaces and uploaded content.

-## How do I store data on Storacha that is already available over the IPFS network without having to download and reupload it myself?
+## How do I store data on Storacha that is already available over the IPFS network without having to download and re-upload it myself?

 To keep costs low, we no longer offer an implementation of the Pinning Service API.
-But fear not, you can just download a copy of your content in CAR file form (e.g., access your data via `https://{cid}.ipfs.dweb.link/path?format=car`) and upload that directly using w3up.
+But fear not, you can just download a copy of your content in CAR file form (e.g., access your data via `https://{cid}.ipfs.dweb.link/path?format=car`) and upload that directly using Storacha.
 We’re working on a new product to make it as easy as possible to do this!

 ## How can I delete items from Storacha?